TyronneDev/alx-system_engineering-devops/0x02-shell_redirections/README.md

 14- Display lines containing the pattern root
 15- Display lines containing the pattern bin
-16- Display lines containing patttern root and 3 lines after them
+16- Display lines containing patttern root and 3 lines after them 17- Display all lines in file that don not contain the pattern bin